Martyrs' shrines (China): Korean Peninsula

-The Korean Peninsula also has a number of shrines dedicated to martyrs who died during the Incarnate Japanese Rebellion, such as Song Sang-hyeon, the Busan Chungyeolsa dedicated to General Jung dial, the Busan Chungyeolsa dedicated to General Lee Sun-sin, the Lord of Chungmu, the Korea under Japanese rule, the Korea under Japanese rule, and the Korea.
+The Korean Peninsula also has a number of shrines dedicated to martyrs who died during the Imjin War, such as Song Sanghyŏn, the Busan Chungyeolsa dedicated to General Chŏng Pal, the Busan Chungyeolsa dedicated to General Yi Sun-sin, the Lord of Chungmu, the Korea under Japanese rule, the Korea under Japanese rule, and the Korea.
 Korea's head of state, patriots, and martyrs, such as the Seoul National Cemetery in Tongjak-dong, Tongjak-gu, Seoul.

 Vietnam

 Influenced by Confucianism, which originated in China, Vietnam also has a number of loyalty shrines.
-The Martial temple in Hanoi city Dong Dao county, a temple in the Vietnamese area of the Temple of Literature, is a Martial temple of the post-Li dynasty, built in 1685, and dedicated to famous generals of the Vietnamese dynasty.
-During the Nguyen dynasty, Nguyễn Tri Phương French Armed Forces, the officer who sacrificed himself against the invasion of the city, was also enshrined in the temple, along with Nguyen Linh, Truong Quoc Duy, Hoang Duy, Duan Thieu and Nguyen Gao.
+The Martial temple in Hanoi city.
+Dong Dao county, a temple in the Vietnamese area of the Temple of Literature, is a Martial temple of the post-Li dynasty, built in 1685, and is dedicated to famous generals of the Vietnamese dynasty.
+During the Nguyen dynasty, Nguyễn Tri Phương of the French Armed Forces, the officer who sacrificed himself against the invasion of the city, was also enshrined in the temple, along with Nguyen Linh, Truong Quoc Duy, Hoang Duy, Duan Thieu, and Nguyen Gao.
 The Martyr's Shrine is dedicated to the fallen soldiers during the Vietnam War.

 Japan

-Japan set up Shōkonsha during the Imperial era to enshrine the spirits of those who donated their lives to the country, and after the war they were all renamed Gokoku Shrines except for Tokyo Shrine, which was renamed Yasukuni Shrine.
+Japan set up Shōkonsha during the Imperial era to enshrine the spirits of those who donated their lives to the country, and during the war, they were all renamed Gokoku Shrines, except for Tokyo Shrine, which was renamed Yasukuni Shrine.
 The shrine is often considered to be a symbol of Japanese militarism.
 The shrine lists the names, origins, birthdates, and places of death of 2,466,532 men, women, children, and various pet animals.
 Among those are 1,068 convicted war criminals, 14 of whom are A-Class (convicted of having been involved in the planning, preparation, initiation, or waging of the war).
 This has led to many controversies surrounding the shrine.